OriginFinancial/security-take-home-assignment/README.md

 ## Delivery Instructions

-The report internal structure is not important.
+The report's internal structure is not important.
 Still, we ask you to send us the report in a PDF file format.